 - 5. The membership of the committee is seven members.
-Generally, the membership of the committee is to parallel the ratio of party standings in the Assembly.
-15 - 6.
-While Ministers may sit on the committee, it is not the practice for them to do so. - 7.
-Quorum is a majority of members, which currently is four Members. - 8.
-Temporary substitutions of Members are permitted.
-The substitution must be authorized in writing by a regular Member specifying the name of his/her replacement and the period of substitution. - 9.
+Generally, the membership of the committee is based on the ratio of party standings in the Assembly.
+16 - 6.
+While cabinet ministers may sit on the committee, it is not the practice for them to do so.
+They may not hold the position of Deputy Chair.
+17 - 7.
+Quorum is a majority of members, which currently is four members. - 8.
+Temporary substitutions of members are permitted.
+The substitution must be authorized in writing by a regular committee member specifying the name of his/her replacement and the period of substitution. - 9.
 Members of the Legislative Assembly who are not members of the committee are allowed to participate in the committee's deliberations at the committee's discretion.
-Such additional members may not vote, move motions or be part of any quorum and are expected to respect the committee's operating practices.
+Such additional members may not vote, move motions, or be part of any quorum, and are expected to respect the committee's operating practices.